nicolamendini/cortical-wiring-economy/README.md

 The model is inspired by **GCAL**, a model in which visual experience, recurrent activity and Hebbian learning jointly shape receptive fields and cortical maps ([Stevens et al., 2013](https://doi.org/10.1523/JNEUROSCI.1037-13.2013)).
-The version shown here adds a second cortical stage so that we can watch structure spread from layer 4 into layers 2/3.
+The version shown here adds a second cortical stage, modelling cortical layer 4 and layers 2/3.

-## 1. A map learns its own wiring
+## 1. Emergent connectivity

 Read the animation from bottom to top.
 The **LGN** relays small patches of the visual input to **layer 4 (L4)**.
 With experience, L4 neurons learn selective